F I N E H Y D R O C A L C A S T I N G S

 Did I mention that I used scale wooden forms to create my concrete stock

 panels?
 Here is a close-up of the O-scale stock.
-Check them out below!
+The form planks are eight scale

 |